admjacqus/BabeZine-env/README.md

 #### Step 1: Get WP
-First we need the latest WordPress verison, click the link above and place the ZIP file in your 'Sites' folder.
+First we need the latest WordPress version, click the link above and place the ZIP file in your 'Sites' folder.
 Pick wherever you want to keep your working directory, but it's 'Sites' for this tutorial.

 #### Step 2: Get MAMP
 Download MAMP from the link above, install in your Applications folder.
 (Mac OS X 10.6.6 or later.)
 You'll probably need the admin password.